Airbnb reports huge loss in first time out as public company

 Home-sharing site Airbnb posted a $3.9 billion loss in the fourth quarter of 2020 as it suffered from the pandemic downturn in travel and recorded one-time costs for becoming a public company.

-In results released Thursday — Airbnb’s first as a publicly traded entity — the San Francisco-based company took a charge of $2.8 billion for stock compensation related to the IPO.
+In results released Thursday — Airbnb’s first as a publicly traded entity — the company took a charge of $2.8 billion for stock compensation related to the IPO.
 A year earlier, Airbnb lost $352 million.

 Revenue fell 22% to $859 million in the quarter that ended Dec.
 31. Nights booked fell 39% from a year earlier.